 Adverse Employment Actions

 An adverse employment action is a significant negative action taking against you by your employer, such as being fired, demoted or passed up for a promotion.
-In New York and New Jersey, adverse employment actions are legally actionable only if they violate one of your legal rights, such as if they are motivated by an illegal factor like unlawful discrimination or retaliation, or if they breach your employment contract.
+Under New Jersey employment law, adverse employment actions are legally actionable only if they violate one of your legal rights, such as if they are motivated by an illegal factor like unlawful discrimination or retaliation, or if they breach your employment contract.
 Below is an overview of some of the most common types of adverse actions that employment lawyers encounter.Wrongful Termination

 Perhaps the most common adverse employment action is wrongful termination (also known as wrongful discharge).
 It occurs when someone is fired for an illegal reason, such as because of their age, race, gender or disability.
 For more information, please see our wrongful termination page.Constructive Discharge